 DAILY DEPARTURES

-1st day: ARRIVAL IN CEBREIRO
+1st day: ARRIVAL IN O CEBREIRO

-Fill in for Pilgrims pass “La Credencial” and enjoy first class monuments in the old town.
 We will begin our Pilgrimage in the hamlet of O’ Cebreiro, which is the beginning of the Camino de Santiago in Galicia and home of what is known as the "Eucharistic miracle of O' Cebreiro"

 2nd day: O CEBREIRO - TRIACASTELA (21.7 km - 5h30 - difficulty 2/3)

+Breakfast and start of the stage.
 You are now in Galicia, and O Cebreiro offers us one of the most beautiful landscapes on the Way, as a place of great tradition and mysticism , with its emblematic Romanesque church of Santa María de O Cebreiro.
-Then you will start the climb towards the Alto de San Roque and later to the Alto de O Poio (1,335 m), which is the highest point in Galicia on the French Route, offering spectacular views.
-After crossing the Alto do Poio, the descent to the hamlet of Triacastela begins.

-3rd day: TRIACASTELA - SARRIA, via San Xil (18.4 Km) /via Samos (20.5 km) - 5h30 - difficulty 1/3 or 2/3)
+3rd day: TRIACASTELA - SARRIA (by San Xil 17.8 Km / by Samos 25 km - 5h30 - difficulty 1/3 or 2/3)

-From Triacastela, there are two ways to reach Sarria, via San XiI or via Samos, (the latter crosses Samos, with its beautiful Benedictine monastery but is more dangerous).
 The path to San Xil is well signposted and runs through a mainly hilly landscape.
-The route branches off at the end of Triacastela to the right.
 Initially, you will be walking on a road, but this soon changes into forest bridleways.
-The next village is Fonte dos Lameiros , with its large pilgrim shell monument, and then after some undulating hills, you will reach San Xil, before continuing onto Sarria through different villages.
-Sarria is the main town between Ponferrada and Santiago de Compostela.
+The next village is Fonte dos Lameiros, with its large pilgrim shell monument, and then after some undulating hills, you will reach San Xil, before continuing onto Sarria through different villages.

-Expect a peaceful walk in shady oak woods through pretty villages on quiet country roads.
 The village of Barbadelo (580m) has a beautiful Romanesque church that is worth a visit.
 The village of Ferreiros is also on route.
-When you arrive in Portomarin, you can chill out at one of the numerous outdoor cafés in the main square.
+When you arrive in Portomarín, you can chill out at one of the numerous outdoor cafés in the main square.

-The day starts by crossing over the Belesar dam footbridge, followed by a gradual climb ending in the village of Ligonde.
 This stage runs mainly along andaderos (paths), next to the road, or in some cases along paved trails.
 There are many signs indicating that we are on a pilgrim route, including the famous "cruceiros" (crucifixes).
 Check out the Cruceiro of Lameiros and the Monastery of Our Saviour of Vilar de Donas (2 km detour off the Camino).

 This long walking day can be split into two with an overnight stay in Melide (15km + 14km).

-7th day: ARZUA - RUA (18.5 Km -5h - difficulty 1/3)
+7th day: ARZÚA - RÚA (18.5 Km - 5h - difficulty 1/3)

-Today’s route is a nice and easy walk over gentle slopes and through woodland, alternating with stretches near the road, which we will have to cross on occasions, before ending in Rua (500 m before the village of Pedrouzo).
-Don't miss the beautiful sculpture of Saint James the Pilgrim in the Church of the same name in Boente.
+Breakfast and start of the stage.
+Today’s route is a nice and easy walk over gentle slopes and through woodland, alternating with stretches near the road, which we will have to cross sometimes, before ending in Rua (500 m before the village of Pedrouzo).

-8th day: RUA - SANTIAGO DE COMPOSTELA (18.5 km - 4h30 - difficulty 1/3)
+8th day: RÚA - SANTIAGO DE COMPOSTELA (18.5 Km - 4h30 - difficulty 1/3)

+Breakfast and start of the stage.
 The last stage on your Camino de Santiago.
 The proximity of your goal will bring mixed feelings.
 On one hand, you will be eager to reach the desired end of the journey, yet on the downside, the feeling that comes to every pilgrim is that the journey is over.
-A stage of anxiety and joy, where distance does not matter, because you are “already there”.
-The route today is flat, except for the climb to San Marcos, from Lavacolla, passing Monte do Gozo and down to Santiago de Compostela.
-The entire city of Santiago de Compostela is magical, but especially its Cathedral, which deserves a special visit.

 9th day: SANTIAGO DE COMPOSTELA